-Fibrothorax is defined as fibrosis within the pleural space, and occurs secondary to the inflammatory response to one of the following events:
+Fibrothorax is defined as fibrosis within the pleural space and is sometimes referred to as pleural peel.
+It occurs secondary to the inflammatory response to one of the following events:

 tuberculosis / tuberculous pleuritis / tuberculous empyema: mainly as a late sequela 3

-The term fibrotic idiopathic intersitial pneumonia (FIIP) is refers to a morphological subset of idiopathic interstitial pneumonia where there is great then 5% of honeycombing present on HRCT 1.
+The term fibrotic idiopathic interstitial pneumonia (FIIP) refers to a morphological subset of idiopathic interstitial pneumonia where there is greater than 5% of honeycombing present on HRCT 1.

 fibrotic non specific interstitial pneumonitis